nix-community/pip2nix/README.rst

   VCS links, and dependency links.
 I couldn't get any of the other generators to work, so I started my own :-)

 Major difference between `pip2nix` and `pypi2nix` is that `pip2nix` can be used to extend `nixpkgs` Python package set and reuse its package functions where `pypi2nix` maintains separate package tree from `nixpkgs`.
-Bot approaches have their own pros and cons.
+Both approaches have their own pros and cons.

 Installation